FlexDoc/XML - Running Generator

 1. Launching Generator from Command Line

-To start the FlexDoc/XML Generator, use the following command (applicable with Java 9 or later):
+To start the FlexDoc/XML Generator, use the following command (applicable with Java 9 or later):-

 java [java_options] --module-path <module_path> --module flexdoc.xml/xyz.flexdoc.xml.Generator [options] [XML files]

-Command/Arg Explanation
+Command/Arg | Explanation |

-java A system command used to invoke JVM (Java Virtual Machine).
+A system command used to invoke JVM (Java Virtual Machine).

-On Windows, that command may be as simple as 'java' (when you have installed Java properly).
-Alternatively, may look like:
+On Windows, that command may be as simple as

-Just don't forget to enclose it in double quotes, when the pathname contains spaces!
+Just don't forget to enclose it in double quotes, when the pathname contains spaces! |

-[java_options] The JVM options.
+The JVM options.

 When you process large quantities of data (e.g. big XML files or lots of them), use -Xmx option to set the maximum heap size allocated by JVM.
 Otherwise, the generator may slow down and even run out of memory!
+For example, setting -Xmx512m will allocate 512 Mb for the heap, which is OK for most purposes (e.g. to run XSDDoc) on 32-bit Java.

-For 64-bit Java (running on 64-bit OS), we recommend to double the amount of allocated memory since lots of internal things (like memory pointers) get doubled in size on 64-bit (as compared to 32-bit OS).
+since lots of internal things (like memory pointers) get doubled in size on 64-bit (as compared to 32-bit OS).

-<module_path> Specify FlexDoc/XML module path.
+Specify FlexDoc/XML module path.

-Modules is a feature of modular Java that appeared since Java 9.
-Now, besides classes and packages, a Java application is broken also into modules.
-Module is a top-tier structure, which was introduced for better control of class dependencies, better encapsulation and the possibility of building custom JREs (which may include things not provided in the standard JDK).
+a Java application is broken also into modules.
+Module is a top-tier structure, which was introduced for better control of class dependencies, better encapsulation

 Each module has a separate name and is typically packed as a separate jar-file (whose name is not necessary the same as the module name).
 The module path is the list of those module jar-files (their pathnames) and/or directories where they are found.

-• flexdoc-xml.jar is FlexDoc/XML main module file
+FlexDoc/XML main module name

-FlexDoc/XML main module name The name of the Java module, which the generator class belongs to: flexdoc.xml
+The name of the Java module, which the generator class belongs to: flexdoc.xml

 In modular Java, the application main class cannot be invoked just by its qualified name.
-The name of its module must also be specified.
+The name of its module must also be specified. |

-generator class The qualified name of the FlexDoc/XML generator main Java class: xyz.flexdoc.xml.Generator
+The qualified name of the FlexDoc/XML generator main Java class: xyz.flexdoc.xml.Generator

-[options] Generator command-line options, which provide settings to control both the generator and the template application.
+Generator command-line options, which provide settings to control both the generator and the template application.

 In fact, to run a big template application (like XSDDoc), lots of special settings may be needed.
-The generator resolves each setting as follows:

 Instead of specifying every single setting separately using command-line options, you may simply prepare everything you need at once using the generator GUI and, then, pass the result generator.config file with just one -config option on the command-line.
+The generator GUI stores all settings, which you edit with it, in the generator.config file found in

 Having prepared all the necessary setting using the generator GUI, you may specify the result generator.config on the command-line with -config option, e.g.:

 You may prepare different generator.config files for different types of documentation, which will allow you to quickly setup the generator for a new kind of job just by specifying another config-file.
-That's what the generator GUI is for!
+That's what the generator GUI is for! |

-[XML files] One or many input XML files to process.
-They should be specified with separate command-line arguments, which may be either: Notes:
+They should be specified with separate command-line arguments, which may be either:

 Command Line Options